volubleogre664/new-portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The Steps To Bootstrap the application:\
+Before continuing make sure you have [node](https://nodejs.org) installed on your system

+To bootstrap an application run the following commands:
+`npx create-react-app name-of-app`
+`cd name-of-app`
+`npm start`

+Visit the [React Docs](https://reactjs.org) to learn more about the React library

 # About the project

 This project is for the application to SovTechs'graduate programe 2023.\